enspiral/handbook/agreements/catalyst.md

 # Catalyst Agreement

+{% hint style="info" %}

+At the moment Enspiral has no active Catalysts.

+{% endhint %}

 ## Context

 In chemistry, a Catalyst is an agent of change, used in small amounts relative to the reactants, which reduces the amount of energy required to create a reaction, and activates the rest of the system without itself getting consumed.